marclelamy/premier_league_analysis/README.md

 ![alt text](https://github.com/marclelamy/premier_league_analysis/blob/main/docs:image/PL30-board-ball-and-Trophy-at-PL-launch.webp)

-This repo is divided into three files:
-* get_data: web scraping of all football games from [the official website of the Premier League](https://www.premierleague.com/)
-* data_cleaning: can't be more explicit
-* eda: it's an exploratory data analysis that was, first, part of the data cleaning but as it was starting to be too long, I split the file in two.
-Most of the work is in this notebook.

 # Project Intro/Objective
 This repo is about the Premier League analysis.
 I wanted to  understand more about the history of this League and so collected all the data about the games and players, cleaned it, conducted an analysis and wrote an [article on Medium](https://medium.com/@croissantboy/an-analysis-of-the-greatest-football-on-earth-interactive-article-74a057a82862) about it.